The BC Cancer

 Since then, BC Cancer has established research facilities at all centres across the province, including the Deeley Research Centre (DRC) in Victoria, which was 100% funded by donors like Trev Deeley.

-The DRC is a world-renowned hub for immunotherapy advancements and the team collaborates with BC Cancer's clinical immunotherapy researchers to bring cutting-edge treatments from lab bench to patient.
+The DRC is a world-renowned hub for immunotherapy advancements, bringing cutting-edge treatments from lab bench to patient.

 Donor support has been critical in advancing immunotherapy research and bringing hope to patients who do not respond to existing treatments.